tnevolin/mm6-skill-emphasis-mod/Readme.md

 * Chance to cause an effect = 5% + 1% \* skill level.
 * Effect duration = 5 minutes.

+### Dagger special abilities

+Dagger increases damage in close combat proportional to number of monsters attacking the party.
+This bonus grows with skill.
+The increment for a single additional monster is not big but when party is ambushed by 10 of them double daggers become as strong as the most powerful combo.

 ### Plate special abilities

 Knight and Paladin are seen as team champions rushing forward and covering weaker team members.
 Plate wearer has a chance to cover other team member not wearing a plate from physical melee attack by taking a hit for them.
 Such chance grows with Plate skill rank.